laurasimion85/lf-test/README.md

 - Make the design responsive (desktop-first strategy).
 You can find a media-queries mixin in the 'mixins' folder.

 **Approximate values are fine.
-Don't lose time on nitpicking colors, font sizes, paddings, border radii, ... in reality these are copy-pasted from **
+Don't lose time on nitpicking colors, font sizes, paddings, border radii, ... in reality these are copy-pasted from brand guideline files or existing assets**

 Good luck!